 Skip to main content

-Recognition of Prior Learning (RPL)
+Recognition of Prior Learning

 Get credit for what you already know

-Why consider applying for RPL?
+Why consider requesting RPL?

-• Get formal recognition for professional and life experience.
+• Get formal recognition for professional and life experience

 Eligibility and regulations